Kuala Lumpur Major: Group stage

 Group stage began from 9 to 10 November 2018.

 Competing teams were divided into four groups of four teams (groups A to D).
 The winner of first two series (best of three) on each group would automatically go to Upper Bracket, and loser of first two series go to Lower Bracket.
 Last series would be a decider match for Upper Bracket or Lower Bracket.

 Ivan Borislavov "Mind Control" stand-in for Ninjas in Pyjamas replacing Neta Shapira "33", due to problems with travel visa between Israel–Malaysia relations.

 Main event

-Main event was be held from 11 to 18 November 2018.
+Main event was held from 11 to 18 November 2018.

 It featured two brackets in a double-elimination tournament format.
 In the upper brackets, played to best-of-three, the winning team moved on, while the losing team would then be placed in respective rounds of the lower bracket.
 The winner of the upper bracket moved to the Grand Finals.
 The first round in the lower bracket was played as a best-of-one, with the loser being immediately eliminated.
 All other matches were best-of-three, with the winner of the lower bracket advancing to the Grand Finals, which was a best-of-five series, to face the winner of the upper bracket.